 Construction.
 If you contracted to have your home built on land that you own, your basis in the home is your basis in the land plus the amount you paid to have the home built.
 This includes the cost of labor and materials, the amount you paid the contractor, any architect's fees, building permit charges, utility meter and connection charges, and legal fees that are directly connected with building your home.
-If you built all or part of your home yourself, your basis is the total amount it cost you ob build it.
+If you built all or part of your home yourself, your basis is the total amount it cost you to build it.
 You cannot include the value of your own labor or any other labor you did not pay for.

 Settlement or closing costs.
-If you bought your home, you probably paid settlement or closing costs in addition to the contract price.
+If you bought your home, you probably paid settlement or closing costs besides the contract price.
 These costs are divided between you and the seller according to the sales contract, local custom, or understanding of the parties.
 If you built your home, you probably paid these costs when you bought the land or settled on your mortgage.

 The only settlement or closing costs you can deduct are home mortgage interest and certain real estate taxes.
 You deduct them in the year you buy your home if you itemize your deductions.
 You can add certain other settlement or closing costs to the basis of your home.
-There are some settlement or closing costs that you cannot deduct or add to the basis.
+You cannot deduct or add to the basis some settlement or closing costs.